khushi-vishwakarma/basic-data-analysis/README.md

-# basic-data-visualization
+# basic-data-analysis
-Data visualization on the Netflix dataset.
+Data visualization and analysis on the Netflix dataset.